nickdba/Linux/NFS.md

 ## Server configuration

-On the server, open the terminal and install nfs-kernel-server module and rpcbind.
+On the server, open the terminal and install `nfs-kernel-server` module and `rpcbind`.
-The rpcbind utility converts RPC program numbers into universal addresses.
+The `rpcbind` utility converts RPC program numbers into universal addresses.

 ```bash
 sudo apt-get update